resistics/resistics/docs/source/tutorial/viewing-data.rst

 Viewing timeseries data
 ------------------------

 After time data files are in place, they can be visualised.
-Begin by loading the project and then using the methods in the :doc:`projectTime <../api/project.projectTime>` module.
+Begin by loading the project and then using the methods in the :mod:`~resistics.project.projectTime` module.

 .. literalinclude:: ../../../examples/tutorial/viewTime.py
     :linenos:
     :language: python
-    :lines: 1-11
+    :lines: 1-12
     :lineno-start: 1

 This produces the below plot: